Tahiya31/multisocial-toolbox/README.md

-# Welcome to streamlit

-This is the app you get when you run `streamlit hello`, extracted as its own app.

-Edit [Hello.py](./Hello.py) to customize this app to your heart's desire. ❤️

-Check it out on [Streamlit Community Cloud](https://st-hello-app.streamlit.app/)

-Paper info:

-**An Introduction to MultiSOCIAL Toolbox: An Open-Source Library for Quantifying Multimodal Social Interaction**
+# Welcome to MultiSOCIAL toolbox!
+An Open-Source Library for Quantifying Multimodal Social Interaction**

 Veronica Romero, Department of Psychology and Davis Institute for Artificial Intelligence,  Colby College, USA, vcromero@colby.edu, Tahiya Chowdhury, Davis Institute for Artificial Intelligence,  Colby College, USA, tchowdhu@colby.edu, Alexandra Paxton, Department of Psychological Science & Center for the Ecological Study of Perception and Action,  University of Connecticut, USA